Introduction to Python Porgramming

 - Go to the official website: Python.org.

-- Download the latest version for Windows.
+- Download the latest version for your Operating System.

 Step 2: Choosing Your Editor